Integration with Let’s Encrypt

-There are two buttons in SSL-certificates — Let's Encrypt and Let’s Encrypt Log.
+There are two buttons in SSL-certificates (Web-server settings)— Let's Encrypt and Let’s Encrypt Log.
 Clicking the first button will start the process of the certificate issue.

 Before generating a certificate, make sure that the Let's Encrypt function is enabled:

-In the form that opens, choose Let’s Encrypt and Let’s Encrypt log and click Enable.
+Mark Let's Encrypt and Let's Encrypt Log checkboxes and click Enable.

 Add a certificate